statmike/vertex-ai-mlops/Applied GenAI/Embeddings/readme.md

 ## Visualizing Embeddings And Embeddings Spaces

 While embeddings are high dimensional arrays that represent the latent space of much larger information spaces they are too complex to directly visualize.
 The following workflow show introduces tools for visualizinng single embeddings as well as groups of embeddings in a common space.
-This includes plotting directly, dimension reduction, and the Tensorflow Embedding projector tool.
+This includes plotting directly, dimension reduction, and the Tensorboard Embedding projector tool.
 - [Bring Embeddings to Life With Visualization Techniques](./Bring%20Embeddings%20to%20Life%20With%20Visualization%20Techniques.ipynb)

 ## Embedding Tablular Data - Autoencoders